White Clover Establishment and Management Guide (B 1251)Download PDF

 |Table 5.
 Percent basal coverage within row of white clover entries continuously grazed in bermudagrass sod.
 Planted Oct.
 1, 1999, at the Northwest Georgia Branch Station.|

 |Percent basal cover

-Performance of stocker steers grazing four year old pastures near Eatonton also demonstrates the benefits of Durana white clover persistence (Table 6).
-In this study, steers grazing toxic tall fescue and Durana gained almost 300 percent more per day and over 100 pounds more per acre than nitrogen fertilized toxic tall fescue.
+Performance of stocker steers grazing four-year-old pastures near Eatonton also demonstrates the benefits of Durana white clover persistence (Table 6).
+In this study, steers grazing toxic tall fescue and Durana gained almost 300 percent more pounds per day and greater than 100 pounds more per acre than nitrogen fertilized toxic tall fescue.
 Regal ladino white clover had essentially failed as indicated by low average daily gains (no clover forage to offset intake of toxic tall fescue) and low gain per acre (low nitrogen fixation).
 We continued grazing the excellent Durana pastures (Figure 3) while Regal stands had to be reseeded.
 Tall fescue stands overseeded with Patriot at the Northwest Georgia Station have also persisted well and improved performance of animals grazing toxic tall fescue.

 |Toxic tall fescue + N||0.60||187|